lmassaron/CarND-MPC-Project/README.md

 dt points out the frequency of actuations.
 Larger values of dt result in less frequent actuations, which makes it harder to accurately approximate a continuous reference trajectory.

 ### An empirical solution
 A good practice is to first determine a reasonable range for T and then tune dt and N appropriately, keeping the effect of each in mind.
-By various experiments I found out that it is better to look adhead of about 0.75 seconds, which can be splitted in N=15 (still a fair computational effort) and dt = 0.05 (50 milliseconds) which allows a good steering reaction.
+By various experiments I found out that it is better to look adhead for about 0.75 seconds, which can be splitted in N=15 (still a fair computational effort) and dt = 0.05 (50 milliseconds) which allows a good steering reaction, even at as high speed as 90 mph.
+After fixing N and dt, I found that I could have the car deal with higher speeds by putting some extra penalties in the cost function:

+* a penalty on the steering and steering sequence which is calculated by a polynomial function on the basis of the actual speed of the car.
+The polynomial formula has been found by figuring out the best value at different speeds (40, 50, 60, 70, 80, 90 mph) and then interpolating the resulting penalties.
+Using a function, instead of a branching of if/then, helps speeding up computations.

+* a penalty in using the brake/throttle which proved very useful in avoiding the car to brake too much at lower speeds.

 ## Waypoints, Vehicle State, Actuators Preprocessing